rkitover/windows-alt-sshd-msys2/README.md

 ### OpenSSH Setup

-You can configure OpenSSH to create aliases for MSYS2 sessions.
+The script configures OpenSSH automatically to create aliases for your MSYS2 or Cygwin sessions.

-On Windows or Linux.
+You must install OpenSSH for Windows to use this, it can be installed via the `openssh` chocolatey package.

+If you want to do this yourself here are the details:

 Edit `~/.ssh/config` and add the following: